miwalker/assignment1/bio.md

 HI!
 My name is Michael and I am using Git for the first time.
 I live in San Antonio although I am Canadian.
 Whichhhhhh of course means I love hockey - Go Canucks!
 My favourite videogame is Halo 2.
+My dog's name is Timber.

 ###Programming Background
 I have taken both CS 161 and 162 and learned C++.